DRajini07/Startup-Health-Scoring-Model/README.md

 ## Dataset

-The dataset used for this analysis is **Startup_Scoring_Dataset.csv**.
+The dataset used for this analysis is `Startup_Scoring_Dataset.csv`.
 It includes the following columns:

-- 'startup_id': Unique identifier for each startup.
+- `startup_id`: Unique identifier for each startup.
 - `team_experience`: Experience level of the startup team.
 - `market_size_million_usd`: Size of the target market in millions of USD.
 - `monthly_active_users`: Number of active users per month.